The Bankrate promise

-Last week, U.S. Senators Richard Durbin and Roger Marshall introduced a bill known as the Credit Card Competition Act of 2022.
-It would require financial institutions with more than $100 billion in assets to offer merchants much more say in how credit card transactions are routed.
-The bill stipulates that at least two unaffiliated networks must be available—and they can’t be Visa and Mastercard (the two largest credit card networks) together.
+The Credit Card Competition Act would require financial institutions with more than $100 billion in assets to offer merchants much more say in how credit card transactions are routed.
+The bill stipulates that at least two unaffiliated networks must be available — and they can’t be Visa and Mastercard (the two largest credit card networks) together.

 The senators are acting like they have consumers’ backs, employing rhetoric such as Senator Marshall’s statement, “When it comes to Main Street versus Wall Street, I’ll choose Main Street every time.”

-For starters, it would have a devastating effect on credit card rewards programs.
+The Credit Card Competition Act would have a devastating effect on credit card rewards programs.
 Debit card rewards all but disappeared after Sen. Durbin’s eponymous Durbin Amendment (part of the Dodd-Frank Act) took effect in 2011.
-It capped debit card interchange fees, removing a key funding source of debit card rewards.
+It capped debit card interchange fees (the processing fees that retailers pay banks every time a customer pays with a card), removing a key funding source of debit card rewards.
 Sen. Durbin and others argued that consumers would benefit from lower prices.
-Merchants won’t admit it, but most pocketed the savings.
+Merchants won’t admit it, but almost all of them pocketed the savings.

 “Averaging across all sectors, it is estimated that the vast majority of merchants in the survey (77.2 percent) did not change prices post-regulation, very few merchants (1.2 percent) reduced prices, while a sizable fraction of merchants (21.6 percent) increased prices,” the Federal Reserve Bank of Richmond concluded.